DriveWorks/Labs-Integration-Example/readme.md

 This source code has been made available to demonstrate the different ways that 3rd parties can integrate with DriveWorks using the DriveWorks API.

+This code is provided under the MIT license, for more details see [LICENSE.md](https://github.com/DriveWorks/Labs-Integration-Example/blob/master/LICENSE.md).

 The example requires that you have the latest DriveWorks SDK installed and operational.

 There are a number of integration points, and each one will be documented below.